peteroupc/peteroupc.github.io/colorgen.md

  and the negative _b\*_ axis points to blue.<sup>[(15)](#Note15)</sup>

 In the following pseudocode&mdash;
-- the `SRGBToLab` method converts a nonlinearized sRGB color to CIELAB, with white being the D65 white point, and the `SRGBFromLab` method does the opposite conversion,
+- the `SRGBToLab` method converts a companded sRGB color to CIELAB, with white being the D65 white point, and the `SRGBFromLab` method does the opposite conversion,
-- the `SRGBToLabD50` method converts a nonlinearized sRGB color to CIELAB, with white being the D50 white point<sup>[(18)](#Note18)</sup>, and the `SRGBFromLabD50` method does the opposite conversion, and
+- the `SRGBToLabD50` method converts a companded sRGB color to CIELAB, with white being the D50 white point<sup>[(18)](#Note18)</sup>, and the `SRGBFromLabD50` method does the opposite conversion, and
 - the `XYZToLab(xyz, wpoint)` method converts an XYZ color to CIELAB relative to the white point `wpoint` (a relative XYZ color), and the `LabToXYZ(lab, wpoint)` method does the opposite conversion.